 I felt kind of bland standing there with my smooth legs and arms.
 Again, here’s that Ugandan strength, pride, and independence shining bright.

 The lesson?
 Kids get hurt.
 Scars are cool.
 We don’t need to wrap our little dudes up in bubble wrap to protect them from the world.
-We need to be there to clean those wounds and send them back out into the world.
+We need to be there to clean those wounds, dry the tears, and send them back out into the world.

 Risk-taking and confidence are skills we want in our children!

 Simply put, Ugandan childhood builds character.
-We shouldn’t be working towards changing it in the name of economic development or some perceived threat.
+We shouldn’t be working towards changing it in the name of western economic development theory or some perceived threat.

 Maybe parents in the so-called developed world can take some cues.
 I hear childhood obesity is at unprecedented levels out there.